makeabilitylab/physcomp/arduino/piano.md

 Because tone() can only play one frequency at a time (darn, no rockin' chords), we setup a large conditional block checking for each individual button press.
 If a button is pressed, we play the corresponding note.

 To more easily handle both pull-up and pull-down circuit configurations, we wrote a convenience function called `isButtonPressed(int btnPin)`, which abstracts the "isPressed" logic.
+(Though one might criticize the use of a global variable—tis common for these rapid prototypes, I'm afraid.
+You could pass the global var as a parameter into `isButtonPressed` if this makes you feel better about code modularity).

 {% highlight C %}
 void loop() {